mvolkmann/blog/src/smalltalk.md

   This enables maintaining the view in the current System Browser and navigating somewhere relative to that location in a new System Browser.

-  The "senders" button ...
-TODO

-  The "implementors" button ...
-TODO
+  The "senders" button opens a "Senders of" window that lists all the methods that send a message to invoke the selected method.
+  Selecting one displays its implementation in the bottom pane.
+  If no method is selected, a text entry will be displayed to prompt for a method selector.

+  The "implementors" button opens an "Implementors of" window that lists all the classes that implement the selected method.
+  Selecting one displays its implementation in the bottom pane.

-  The "versions" button opens a "Recent versions" window (a.k.a Versions Browser) that displays a list of time stamps for recent versions of the method.
+  The "versions" button opens a "Recent versions" window that displays a list of time stamps for recent versions of the method.
+  TODO: Does this only include changes made since the current image was opened?
   Clicking a time stamp displays that version of the code in the bottom pane.
   If one of the buttons lineDiffs, wordDiffs, linePrettyDiffs, or wordPrettyDiffs is pressed, it will show